The Battle of Midway

 Plot

-The film begins with a male narrator (Donald Crisp) explaining where Midway Island is and its strategic importance.
-About five minutes into the film the format changes somewhat, with more leisurely pictures of the G.I.s at work on the island, and then a female voice over.
-The female voice over (Jane Darwell) takes the personality of a middle aged woman from Springfield, Ohio, who is a mother-type figure pointing out how she recognizes a boy from her home town.
-The boy is Army Air Force pilot William E. "Junior" Kinney.
-Then stock footage of the Kinney family back home is introduced.
+A narrator (Donald Crisp) informs the audience where Midway Island is and its strategic importance.
+About five minutes into the film the format changes somewhat, with more leisurely pictures of the G.I.s at work on the island, and then a female voiceover (by Jane Darwell) is introduced.
+It portrays a middle aged woman from Springfield, Ohio, recognizing a boy from her home town.
+He is Army Air Force pilot William E. "Junior" Kinney.
+Footage of the Kinney family back home is then introduced.

 Awards